kechua/DART20/README.md

 ### Experiment Reproduction

-1) The path to your local copy of CC359 should be specified here: `config/assets/dataset/cc359.config`
+1) The path to your local copy of CC359 should be specified here: `config/assets/dataset/cc359.config`.
+You should place `notebook/meta.csv` in the same folder.

 2) To run a single experiment, please follow the steps below: